2005 San Marino Grand Prix: Friday drivers

 The bottom 6 teams in the 2004 Constructors' Championship were entitled to run a third car in free practice on Friday.
 These drivers drove on Friday but did not compete in qualifying or the race.

 Report

 Background

-Vitantonio Liuzzi replaced Christian Klien in the second Red Bull car, for this and the next three races; after unanimous agreement between the teams, Klien was allowed to race car #37 for Red Bull in the Friday practice sessions.
-Alexander Wurz drove the second McLaren-Mercedes car, in place of the injured Juan Pablo Montoya.
+Vitantonio Liuzzi replaced Christian Klien in the second Red Bull car, for this and the next three races; after unanimous agreement between the teams, Klien was allowed to drive car #37 for Red Bull in the Friday practice sessions.
+Alexander Wurz drove the second McLaren-Mercedes car, in place of the injured Juan Pablo Montoya, marking Wurz's first full Grand Prix entry since the 2000 Malaysian Grand Prix.
 During the first qualifying session on Saturday, Red Bull announced that they would use Ferrari engines for two years, beginning from the 2006 season.

 Race

 Räikkönen led from pole, pulling out a gap of several seconds, before his McLaren retired on lap nine with driveshaft problems.
 Alonso took over the lead, and was unchallenged until lap 50, when Michael Schumacher emerged from the pits just behind him.
 Schumacher had started 13th, and had been unable to pass Jarno Trulli for 20 laps, until the Italian pitted allowing Schumacher to increase his pace.
 After pitting himself, he emerged in third place ahead of Trulli and started to catch race leader Alonso.
 He caught up with second place driver Jenson Button and overtook him, overturning a 20-second gap in 13 laps.
 After the second round of pit-stops he emerged from the pits seconds behind Alonso.
 The next 12 laps saw the two battle for the lead but Schumacher was unable to overtake Alonso who took the race victory.
 Third was Button, followed by Wurz's McLaren, Takuma Sato, Jacques Villeneuve, Trulli and Ralf Schumacher.
 Ralf was later given a 25-second penalty as he was released into the path of Nick Heidfeld; this temporarily dropped him to 11th place.